arcaneframework/gh_actions/README.md

           cache_dir: ${{ env.CCACHE_DIR }}
           cmake_additionnal_args: '-DARCCORE_CXX_STANDARD=23 -DARCANE_DISABLE_PERFCOUNTER_TESTS=ON -DARCANE_DEFAULT_PARTITIONER=Metis'
           type_build: Debug
-          compilo: GCC
+          compilo: gcc
           with_cuda: false
           with_samples: false
 ```

 ## Reusable actions
 You have a reusable action to test the Arcane Framework :
-- `arcaneframework/gh_actions/.github/workflows/reusable_test_framework.yml@v1`
+- `arcaneframework/gh_actions/.github/workflows/reusable_test_framework.yml@v2`

 Before using it, you can read this Github Docs page : https://docs.github.com/en/actions/using-workflows/reusing-workflows#calling-a-reusable-workflow

 There are several 'input' options.
 To find out the available options, you can read the YAML action file.

 This reusable action can work only with [framework-ci](https://github.com/arcaneframework/framework-ci) images.
-The reusable actions version 1 can work with all framework-ci images `20240703` or before.
-The reusable action version 2 need framework-ci images `20240709` and after.
+The reusable actions version 1 can work with all framework-ci images v1 and v2 (`20240703` or before).
+The reusable action version 2 need framework-ci images v3 (`20240717` and after).

 ### Example: